 Danny Herz, Camp Director

 Danny, who has called 6 Points Sports Academy his home since the inception of our camp in 2010, is known as a visionary in the field of Jewish Athletics.
-Danny’s passion for Jewish overnight camps grew significantly each summer at 6 Points as he personally saw the magic of 6 Points as camper after camper had their Jewish identity strengthened while receiving elite coaching at camp.
+Danny’s strong desire is for the magic of 6 Points to impact every camper by having their Jewish identity strengthened while receiving elite coaching at camp.

-A native South African who has lived in the USA since the late 1980’s, Danny has been committed to Jewish sports since 1999 when he started volunteer coaching the JCC Maccabi Games, and has continued to be involved on both a local, national, and international level with the Games – including leading teams to medals in both Brazil and Israel.
+A native South African who has lived in the USA since the late 1980’s, Danny has been committed to Jewish sports since 1999 when he started volunteer coaching the JCC Maccabi Games, and has continued to be involved on both a local, national, and international level with the Games – including coaching basketball teams to medals in both Brazil and Israel.
 Danny’s involvement with Jewish sports then evolved into working with Jewish summer camps in 2002, when he started working at the JCC camp in Boca Raton, Florida.

-Prior to his full time role at camp, Danny served on the senior administrative team at Jewish schools in Southern California and in South Florida.
+Danny is a proud teacher / educator and has served on the senior administrative team at Jewish schools in Southern California and in South Florida.
 His full time duties in education include having worked as a teacher, coach, dean of students and athletic director since 2001.

 Danny earned his bachelors degree from the University of Florida (home of his beloved Gators) and his masters degree from Ohio University.
 Danny is a certified camp director by the American Camp Association (ACA), and is a certified athletic administrator (CAA) by the National Interscholastic Athletic Administrators Association (NIAAA).

 Danny’s goal is to provide a safe and fun environment for campers to continue building their Jewish identity as well as their athletic and personal development.